 Once you’ve got all your information together, the following tips will prove to be very helpful:

-- Write you bio in first person for query letters; third person for most other purposes including proposals, book jackets, article bylines etc.
+- Write your bio in the first person for query letters; a third person for most other purposes including proposals, book jackets, article bylines etc.

 - It is important to look and sound professional at all times.
 That way you will gain respect and credibility.
 However, it is YOUR bio, so you must also try and convey some of your personality in the bio.

 - What else gives you credibility?
-This could be membership of writer’s societies, interest groups etc.
+This could be a membership of writer’s societies, interest groups etc.